Codes Dictionary

 expgo (-) total public spending (excl. interest payment) S13

-ssugo (=) secondary surplus of the governement P3 S13
+ssugo (=) secondary surplus of the government P3 S13

 psugo (+) primary surplus of the government S13

-inpgo (-) interest paid by the governement S13
+inpgo (-) interest paid by the government S13

 3.5 Current Account